 Be a Leak Detective!

-Simple and inexpensive repairs can prevent our drinking water from being wasted.
-Leaks are commonly due to worn toilet flappers, dripping faucets and other leaking valves.
-Repair any leaky fixtures and check your toilet at least once a year for undetected leaks.
-Ensure that you know the location of your main water shut-off in case of an emergency water leak.
+Remember to check your faucets and toilets at least once a year to reduce the waste of drinking water.
+Ensure you know the location of your main water shut-off in case of an emergency water leak.

 Always check your water bill for abnormal consumption.
-CRD Water Services customers can also learn how to check for overall leaks.
+CRD Water Services customers can also learn how to check for overall leaks on their bills.
+Be a leak detective to save drinking water and your hard-earned money, too!

 Fix a Leak Week